cambiatus/grant-framework/applications/cambiatus.md

 Our biggest differential is that all our communities are provided with assisted tokenomics co-design sessions - we don’t assume they know how to create a currency or develop their own tokenomics.
 We added a human layer to enable our partner communities to use our tools and be able to promote change in their economic context.
 It's a constructivist method, allowing co-creation, co-organization and aligning objectives under a group.

-Our methodology starts with a learning path that helps community leaders understand what is money, how money is created, what are social currencies, examples, and then we start explaining about crypto, blockchain, DAOs, collaborative businesses and evolved Coops using blockchain technologies.
+[Our methodology starts with a learning path](https://www.cambiatus.com/learningpath) that helps community leaders understand what is money, how money is created, what are social currencies, examples, and then we start explaining about crypto, blockchain, DAOs, collaborative businesses and evolved Coops using blockchain technologies.

 Only after this we start the co-design sessions, and we take the educational approach very seriously, because at the end of the day, it’s a mindset change.

 We believe Cambiatus is a tool that is more accessible for “normies”, especially the ones that don’t have much understanding about crypto or communities that don’t speak fluent english (the language barrier is HUGE in Latam).
 One example is that we’re doing a co-design process with the Paiter Surui Indigenous community, aiming to create the first blockchain-based social currency in their tribe.
 How would they be able to use Hypha?
 We believe Cambiatus is easier to use than Hypha, with the most essential tools, and still helps communities create their own organizations to exchange value and coordinate themselves towards financial resiliency.

 Cambiatus is already the first step for many people entering the crypto ecosystem and discovering how to use social tokens and collaborate with DAOs.
-We already have partner communities doing this like Muda and Play4Change, empowering people from favelas in Brazil, Verdes in Costa Rica and Agelgil in Ethiopia.
+We already have [partner communities](https://www.cambiatus.com/communities) doing this like [Muda](https://www.instagram.com/mudaoutraseconomias/) and [Play4Change](https://www.play4change.io/), empowering people from favelas in Brazil, [Verdes](https://verdesmonteverde.com/) in Costa Rica and [Agelgil](https://www.cambiatus.com/agelgil) in Ethiopia.

 - **Karla:** MSc Community Development, Cambiatus co-founder, Shuttleworth Foundation Alumni and first Latinamerican Grantee, Singularity University Alumni, Asoblockchain Costa Rica Board Member, TEDx Costa Rica speaker.
 Past experience:  10+ years working in community development and environmental projects in Costa Rica, supporting local communities, facilitating development and organizational processes.
 2+ years collaborating with Enlivening Edge Magazine as a team member, an holacratic organization focused on Next-Stage Organizations.
 5+ years developing and implementing Cambiatus Methodology and co-design processes.
 Co-organized the first EOS Hackathon in Brazil.
 Currently supporting the strengthening of the Costa Rican blockchain ecosystem.
 Speaker focused on Impact, Governance, and ReFi.
-Full CV
+[Full CV](https://docs.google.com/document/d/1ayR6cLJppXk-9YHpFVSyw_EQ7zDvtT69JPVuLgH-PJI/edit?usp=sharing)

 - **Ranulfo:** PhD in Economics, Post Doc in Crypto Assets applied to Conservation.
-Cambiatus co-founder and vagabond master Full CV
+Cambiatus co-founder and vagabond master [Full CV](https://docs.google.com/document/d/1xnL1sOqLcduWJUTyiSFuu-l3ZwI_eOxfs4ELnwjCFmo/edit?usp=sharing)

-- **Lucca:** Full stack software developer, collaborated on one of the first games on EOS, MonsterEOSRio, MonsterEOS a tamagotchi like platform.
+- **Lucca:** Full stack software developer, collaborated on one of the first games on EOS, [MonsterEOS](https://github.com/MonsterEOS/monstereos) a tamagotchi like platform.
 Working for 5 years with blockchain, mainly Ethereum and EOS.
 3+ years working with mobile app development, 10+ years working with backend development.
-I have teached on 4 universities on free courses and have bootstrapped some communities, like Ethereum São Paulo (2k members) and Elixir User Group in São Paulo (1k members).
-Published two ERC20 tokens into mainnet with some use, did some auditing for PixEOS.
+I have teached on 4 universities on free courses and participated on boostraping dev communities, like [Ethereum São Paulo](https://www.meetup.com/pt-BR/ethsaopaulo/) (2k members) and [Elixir User Group in São Paulo](https://www.meetup.com/pt-BR/elug_sp/) (1k members).
+Published two ERC20 tokens into mainnet with some use and also helped auditing for [PixEOS](https://gallery.pixeos.art/) smart contracts.
 Full CV.

 - **Luiz Hadad:** Former head of community @ EOS Rio, helped organize several hackathons, meetups and conferences in Brazil.
 Currently is an advisor at Ethereum Brasil, helping organize Ethereum Rio and Ethereum São Paulo events this year.
 Speaks at the main crypto conferences in Brazil - was the opening speaker at Ethereum Rio and showcased the Cambiatus use case.
 Lead researcher for the Sherlock Communications Blockchain Report Latam.
 Member of the Founders Circle at ReFi DAO.